What can I do about guilt?

 The remedy for severe guilt - the remission of sin.
 There are primarily three Greek words translated remission.
 The collective idea is: release, a passing by, and send away our guilt or cause of guilt.
 Beloved, if those who murdered Jesus could be forgiven and thus freed of crippling guilt, do you not think you can experience the same release for your offenses?

 Conclusion.
 Guilt is a friend in that it convicts us of wrong we have done.
-However, if not addressed and removed, guilt can destroy us.
+However, if not properly addressed and removed, guilt can destroy us.

 The remedy for severe guilt - the remission of sin.
 There are primarily three Greek words translated remission.
 The collective idea is: release, a passing by, and send away our guilt or cause of guilt.
 Beloved, if those who murdered Jesus could be forgiven and thus freed of crippling guilt, do you not think you can experience the same release for your offenses?

 Conclusion.
 Guilt is a friend in that it convicts us of wrong we have done.
-However, if not addressed and removed, guilt can destroy us.
+However, if not properly addressed and removed, guilt can destroy us.